 As moms, it is challenging to focus on more than one creative tasks at once.
 You have the daily needs of taking care of the kids, cooking meals, cleaning the home, and running errands.
 Adding multiple outside goals into that mix can get messy quickly.

 I allow myself to have one or two major goals per month.
-This allows my mind to have a singular focus because I have just a couple areas where I want to spend my creative energy.
+This allows my mind to have a singular focus because I have just a couple of areas where I want to spend my creative energy.
 If I made a list of 10 goals each month, I would waste too much time multitasking among all of them.
 I allow myself to complete one big goal by eliminating the urge to do it all.

 Instead of my energy being directed in multiple directions, I have a singular focus.

 Use Your Willpower Wisely.

 Your willpower is a muscle: Exercise it and use it early while it is not weakened by the day’s grind.
 The more you use it, the stronger it becomes.

 Every time you close out of Facebook or turn off your phone and focus on your goal, you are exercising your willpower muscle.
 Think of those little actions like will-power squats.

 All those small no’s eventually turn into one big yes towards your goal.